EB-1A Denied? Reasons for Rejection, Denial Rate | VisaNation

 What is the Difference Between Rejection and Denial?

-It is also important for us to distinguish between rejection and denial.
-Many people use these words interchangeably in their daily lives, but in immigration law, they are two different things If your petition is rejected, this means that simple, easily-fixed issues prevented it from reaching the decision stage.
+It is also important to distinguish between rejection and denial.
+Many people use these words interchangeably in their daily lives, but in immigration law, they are two different things.
+If your petition is rejected, this means that simple, easily fixed issues prevented it from reaching the decision stage.
 Essentially, a rejection means that no officer evaluated your case.

 A denial, on the other hand, means that, after evaluating your case, an immigration officer deemed that you do not meet the qualifications for an EB-1A green card.
-These are more difficult to handle and require the help of an immigration attorney all the more.
+These are more difficult to handle and may require the help of an immigration attorney.

 Why Was My EB-1A Denied or Rejected?

-There are a plethora of reasons for why your EB-1A green card may have been denied or rejected.
+There are many reasons why your EB-1A green card may have been denied or rejected.
 However, we will cover the top four here as they pertain to the most common reasons for EB-1A denial.

 1. Mistakes on the Petition

 One of the most common reasons for rejection is the presence of simple errors made in the petition.
-Whether a field was accidentally left blank or the right information was entered into the wrong space, there is a number of hiccups that can cause a rejection.
+Whether a field was accidentally left blank or the right information was entered into the wrong space, various mistakes can cause a rejection.

-Being meticulous is the name of the game here.
-You need to quadruple check every document you send and every field that is completed to make sure that nothing was left out and that nothing is contradicting or incorrect.
-Hiring an immigration attorney is the best way to ensure that everything was filed correctly.
+Being meticulous is critical to avoiding rejection.
+You need to thoroughly check every document sent and ensure every field is completed to ensure nothing was left out and that no contradictions are present.
+Hiring an immigration attorney is the best way to ensure that everything is filed correctly.

 2. Criminal History/Violation of Visa Status

-It goes without saying that committing a crime in the U.S. will disqualify you for a green card.
-There are also many cases in which an applicant’s past criminal history in his or her own country has caused an EB-1A denial.
-Make sure your record is clean or expunged before petitioning and work with your lawyer to ensure that nothing of this sort will hinder your petition.
+Committing a crime in the U.S. can disqualify you for a green card.
+There are many cases in which an applicant’s past criminal history in his or her own country has caused an EB-1A denial.
+Make sure your record is clean or expunged before petitioning, and work with your lawyer to ensure that nothing of this sort will hinder your petition.

 3. Issues with Fee Payment

-This is another issue that usually results in having your EB-1A rejected.
+Issues with fee payment is another issue that usually results in EB-1A rejection.
 Problems with fee payment can include having a check bounce or not paying the right fee.
 The forms, policies, and fees are constantly changing in the immigration world.
-Without an attorney, it will be up to you to make sure that you are paying the correct fee to the correct place.

 4. Issues With Your Qualifications

-The final and most comprehensive reason for an EB-1A denial is related to complications with your eligibility.
+The final and most common reason for an EB-1A denial is related to issues in proving your eligibility.
 “Extraordinary ability” is a broad and vague phrase that is ultimately up to the interpretation of the evaluating officer.
-If he or she does not think that your evidence meets the requirements, then your EB-1A will be denied.
+If they think that your evidence fails to meet the evidentiary criteria, then your EB-1A will be denied.

 What to Do After an EB-1A Denial?